Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

             return "md";

         // This will be thrown if we add a new file format
-        // but forget to add corresponding file extension throw new ArgumentOutOfRangeException(nameof(self));
+        // but forget to add the corresponding file extension. throw new ArgumentOutOfRangeException(nameof(self));
     }
 }